-This article is about the 1914-15 Star and will explain how a soldier qualified for the medal, provide a description of the medal and help you to find 1914-15 Star records.
-I have also written articles about the other campaign medals of the First World War which can be viewed by clicking the links below:
+This article is about the 1914-15 Star and will explain how a soldier qualified for the medal, provide a description and help you to find 1914-15 Star records.
+I have also written articles about the other campaign medals of the First World War and a variety of guides to helping you research soldiers who served in the British Army during the war:

 I also offer a First World War Soldier Research Service.